 It’s not too late to start a mom blog and make money from home.

-How to Start a Mom Blog that Actually Makes Money
+How to Start a Mom Blog and Make Money in 2019

 I don’t remember exactly why I didn’t start a blog right then and there, but I’m pretty sure it had something to do with the fact that I didn’t know two main things: